missmagoo/docs/docs/docs/Build Your Rig/pi-install.md

 ### Download Raspbian and write it to your microSD card ###

-Following the [install instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md), download Raspbian Lite (you do **not** want Raspbian Desktop) and write it to an microSD card using Etcher.
+Following the [install instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md), and download the imager.
+Once you've opened the imager, under Choose OS click Raspberry Pi OS (other) --> Raspberry Pi OS LITE (32-bit).
+Select your SD card for the storage option, and then click "WRITE"

 ### Place your wifi and ssh configs on the new microSD card ###